HOW TO APPLY

-The teaching load for teaching assistants is four classes a year (2 classes per semester), teaching in the ISUComm program or the speech communication program.
+The teaching load for teaching assistants is four classes a year (2 classes per semester), teaching in the ISUComm Foundation Courses or Speech Communication programs.
 Teaching assistants receive excellent preparatory training to support their teaching from the directors of these teaching programs.
 They are carefully mentored during their first year of teaching.

 Other Support: The MFA Program in Creative Writing and Environment is home to the Pearl Hogrefe Fellowship in Creative Writing.
 Click here for more information.

 January 5 is the single application deadline for admission consideration for entry the following academic year (beginning fall term).

 WHAT YOU WILL NEED TO APPLY